 Thomas Malley has served as a director of Kiniksa since December 2016.

-Mr. Malley is the President of Mossrock Capital, LLC, a private investment firm in Denver, Colorado, since May 2007.
+Mr. Malley has served as the President of Mossrock Capital, LLC, a private investment firm in Denver, Colorado, since May 2007.
 Mr. Malley worked for Janus Mutual Funds in positions of increasing responsibility from April 1991 to May 2007.
-From January 1999 to May 2007, Mr. Malley served as the portfolio manager of the Janus Global Life Sciences Fund, and also led the Janus Healthcare team of analysts.
-From 1991 to 1998 Mr. Malley served as an equity analyst for Janus covering, among others, healthcare and biotechnology stocks.
-Mr. Malley serves on the board of directors of BeiGene, Ltd. and Kura Oncology, Inc. both which are publicly-traded biotechnology companies.
-In the past, he served on the boards of OvaScience, Inc., Cougar Biotechnology, Puma Biotechnology and Synageva BioPharma Corp., all publicly-traded biotechnology companies.
-Mr. Malley holds a B.S. degree in Biology from Stanford University.
+From January 1999 to May 2007, Mr. Malley served as the portfolio manager of the Janus Global Life Sciences Fund and led the Janus Healthcare team of analysts.
+From 1991 to 1998, Mr. Malley served as an equity analyst for Janus covering, among others, healthcare and biotechnology stocks.
+Mr. Malley serves on the Board of Directors of Kura Oncology, Inc., and previously served on the Boards of BeOne Medicines (formerly known as BeiGene, Ltd.), OvaScience, Inc., Cougar Biotechnology, Puma Biotechnology and Synageva BioPharma Corp., all publicly-traded biotechnology companies.
+Mr. Malley holds a B.S. in Biology from Stanford University.

 Tracey McCain